skiffos/SkiffOS/README.md

 [Ubuntu]: https://ubuntu.com/
 [XFCE]: https://www.xfce.org/

-All core configurations work with all target platforms.
-To customize the core environment, edit the file at `skiff/core/config.yaml` on the persist partition.
-The default config will be placed there on first boot.

 The default configuration creates a user named "core" mapped into a container, but this can be easily configured in the `skiff-core.yaml` configuration file: